Butler, Bulls bound past Bucks

 “He’s balling right now,” Bulls point guard Derrick Rose said of Butler.
 “I’ll keep going to him until he doesn’t want the ball anymore.”

 The Bulls got going early as they jumped out to a 10-0 lead and never once trailed.
-Milwaukee cut the margin to one point twice in the game, but the Bucks (14-23) just could not find enough consistency on defense.
+Milwaukee cut the margin to one point twice in the game, but the Bucks (14-23) just couldn’t find enough consistency on defense.

 The Bulls shot 46-for-83 from the field (55.4 percent).
 The Bucks hit 46 of 102 shots (45.1 percent).